To declare your major, follow this link.

 Concentration: 9 credits

 Beyond the more structured breadth requirements, the student chooses one of four concentrations.
 The three main concentrations are Cognitive Neuroscience, Computation and Cognition, Language and Mind.
-They are broad enough that virtually all interests in cognitive science can be sufficiently served but a special Independent Concentration constructed to meet a set of interests can be pursued in consultation with the Program Director.
+They are broad enough that virtually all interests in cognitive science can be sufficiently served but a special Independent Concentration constructed to meet a set of interests can be pursued in consultation with the Program Director or Associate Director.

 Cognitive Science has become even more interdisciplinary as the field matures.
 We recognize the importance of specialized skills, especially those honed in the biological, economic, computational and mathematical sciences, in cognitive research, education, and application.
 At the same time, we strive to ground our program in the empirical studies of cognition in Linguistics, Psychology, and Neuroscience; tools are important, but we also need to know what they are for.
 In light of these considerations, we broadly limit technical courses — generally in Biology, Chemistry, Computer and Information Science, Mathematics, Statistics, etc. — to no more than 4, in any combination, among the 9 concentration credits.
 A technical class is one which provides useful background for the student’s concentration, but contains no or virtually no content on the empirical study of cognitive science.
 For students in the Computation and Cognition concentration, a fifth credit in Artificial Intelligence, or other topics directly related to human cognition, may be allowed upon approval.
-Those four credits are usually drawn from the table of courses below; for suitability of courses not listed below, please contact the Program Director.
+Those four credits are usually drawn from the table of courses below; for suitability of courses not listed below, please contact the Program Director or Associate Director.

 We would like our students to maximize their educational experience in the Cognitive Science Program by forming a deeper understanding of some select topics or themes.
 To this end, we suggest that the course selection, similar to other Majors, consists of a mix of lower-level introductory classes and higher-level advanced courses, including graduate level courses (subject to prerequisites and/or instructor’s permission).
 We especially advise against taking introductory classes that have significant overlapping materials, including similar courses that are offered in different departments.
-Please contact the Program Director should these concerns arise during your course planning and selection process.
+Please contact the Program Director or Associate Director should these concerns arise during your course planning and selection process.

 Currently, only the Cognitive Neuroscience concentration has a specific required course: Introduction to Brain and Behavior (NRSC 1110); but in many instances the advisor will identify one or more courses essential to the track of interest to the student.
 For example, at least one course in Statistics, such as STAT 1110 or higher, is strongly recommended to students specializing in Cognitive Neuroscience.